 The second protocol only collected data when Sensus was opened (i.e. app in the foreground).
 No data were sampled passively when the application was in the background.
 Continuous, high-rate sensing was triggered for all enabled sensors when Sensus was open in the foreground.

-The third protocol employed a GPS sensor listening and collect continuous data for all enabled sensors.
+The third protocol employed a GPS sensor listening strategy.
+By continuously listening to changes in GPS coordinates, Sensus was able to stay alive in the background and collect continuous data for all enabled sensors.
 Participants were required to keep Sensus open in the